NathanHandley/EQWOWConverter/README.md

 **Update related DBC files**

 Use WDBX Editor and go into the exports directory and import the csv script files in \DBCUpdateScripts\.
-Replace any values that exist.
-(To do this, select "Update Existing" on the CSV settings pop-up on import)

-IMPORTANT: For AreaTrigger, be sure to to "Import New" since this file needs to sort by MapID.
-If you do "Update Existing", it will misorder them which will break your other zones.
+IMPORTANT: Make sure to load these in the proper order.
+With WDBX, select "Import New" and "Take Newest" as the options (leave "Has Header Row?" checked)

 **Package everything up**